Labant/Components/README.md

 Custom some Components on base Qt/C++

 @Files:DrawGtadientRound
-@Describe:Draw CloundMap on pixel for QIamgh.
+@Describe:Draw CloundMap on pixel for QImage.